RIFTIO/xtreme-helm/README.md

 * install_xtreme -- a script for running the install.
 Use ./install_xtreme --help
 * xtreme/ the helm chart

-## CHANGES SINCE 13.4.0
+## CHANGES
+* All third-party container images have been upgraded to fix CVEs
-* added a check that the script has proper access to the cluster
+* There is a new check that kafka CRDs are up to date
-* some kafka related upgrade fixes

-CHANGES
-* 13.5.0 (NFVO) -- there are new values for controlling the installation of the AI subchart.
-See values-nfvo.yaml.

 ## INSTALLATION